thycotic/privman-docs/computer-groups/app-control/policies/policy-wizard/controlling-elevate-macOS.md

 [priority]: # (12)
 # Creating a Controlling Elevation Policy for macOS

->**Note**: The diagram shows actions "Run as Root" and "Just in Time" which will only work with the system extensions based agent version introduced with Privilege Manager 10.8.2.
+>**Note**: The diagram shows actions "Run as Root" and "Just in Time" which will only work with the system extension based agent introduced with Privilege Manager 10.8.2.

 1. For any of your Computer Groups navigate to __Application Policies__.